cgnomads/GSOPs/README.md

 ## [NEW] Support for 2DGS
 The `Gaussian Splats Import` SOP now accepts [2DGS](https://github.com/hbb1/2d-gaussian-splatting) models!

-## [NEW & EARLY ACCESS] Support for Karma
+## [NEW & EARLY ACCESS] Support for Solaris & Karma
-We now provide a `Gaussian Splats Import` LOP node to simplify rendering and relighting Splats with Karma.
+We now provide a `Gaussian Splats Import` LOP node to simplify rendering and relighting Splats in Solaris.
 Additionally, the `Gaussian Splats Evaluate Spherical Harmonics` has been updated to bake spherical harmonics to the color attribute (`v@Cd`) for raytracing.
+Check out the `solaris.hip` example to learn more.

 ## Coarse Meshing
 GSOPs 2.5 introduces dependency-free coarse meshing for 3D Gaussian Splatting.
 Coarse meshes are an effective "sparse node graph" for splat editing operations.